 Fairview Plaza feels like a step back in time – and in many ways, it is.
 This little neighborhood is so quaint and unique that it seems perfect for a movie set.
 Located close to downtown and equally close to huge expanses of open space, it enjoys its own park, has an interesting history and is enough off the beaten path that it goes largely undisturbed.

 In 1880, Frank McCullough came to Los Gatos and bought 166 acres of prime real estate.
 From that land, in 1915 he donated a parcel to become a park, now Fairview Plaza Park.
 At one time it included playground equipment and a bird sanctuary too.
 Today it’s a little more congested with cars on the street, but it’s still quite pleasant.
 This little park is the heart of the neighborhood.
-Have a look at the video to get a feel for the area, then continue reading for more info on the neighborhood.

 (And if you liked this video, please see http://www.YouTube.com/popehandy for more videos of Los Gatos neighborhoods.)

 The very first subdivision or planned neighborhood in Los Gatos was along Broadway and nearby (Clifton Avenue, Broadway Extension and Wood Road), now the Historic Broadway Area (or Neighborhood or District).
 There had already been quite a few houses built at that time in Los Gatos, but none were planned areas per se.
 The Town of Los Gatos has called this the first residential street of Los Gatos!
 John Lyndon was the developer and he bought the land and created 48 parcels which were sold in September 1881 – a good six years before the far larger Almond Grove district was created and 6 years before the town was incorporated, too.
 A few homes in this area may already have been present, though, and seem to predate the 1881 date.